-Treatment is different for each young woman and may involve several approaches.
-Common ovarian cyst treatments for girls and young women include:
+Treatment is different for each young person and may involve several approaches.
+Common ovarian cyst treatments for children and teens include:

 Monitoring through ultrasound

 In many cases, we simply monitor smaller cysts that appear to contain fluid with repeated imaging to confirm the cyst has resolved or is shrinking.
-Hormonal suppression of ovulation is used to prevent another functional cyst from forming in the future.
+We may also recommend using hormonal therapy to prevent another functional cyst from forming in the future.